tryggingamidstodin/node-jt400/README.md

 ```

 #### Windows
 Windows installations can be tricky because of node-java dependency.
-Make sure that that module works first.
+Make sure that the module works first.
 You can check out [the node-java documentation for windows installation](https://github.com/joeferner/node-java#installation-windows)

 We also have some solved issues you can take a look at like [#13](https://github.com/tryggingamidstodin/node-jt400/issues/13) and [#26](https://github.com/tryggingamidstodin/node-jt400/issues/26)